swspafomdeqgh72/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain focus.
 Additionally, always keep learning and staying up-to-date with new technologies and programming languages.
 The industry is constantly evolving, so it'ss essential to stay ahead of the curve.

+# 2024-03-03
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds programmers that while efficiency is important, it shouldn't be the primary focus during the initial stages of development.
+Instead, one should first aim for clear, readable, and maintainable code.
+Optimize only when necessary, after identifying bottlenecks through profiling and measurement.
+This ensures a better application structure and avoids wasting time optimizing parts of the code that don't significantly impact performance.